hsukenooi/iterative-website/about.md

 We invest US$150K for 10% of your startup.
 This is the least important thing we do.
 We think of our investment as a show of commitment and to align incentives.
 There is no program fee.

+Note: We have made exceptions in the past but they are exceedingly rare.

 ### 2. Work With You On Your Idea

 This is the most important thing we do.
 We're founders too.
 Together we've started 3 companies ([Decide](https://venturebeat.com/2013/09/06/ebay-buys-shopping-research-site-decide-com/),